|

 Hi FrankieShakes,

 My variables that need to count are computerWins, playerWins and ties.They increment each time they win like when the computer wins, computerWins has to add this count to itself and if there is a tie between the computer and the player then the tie adds 1 to its count and so on.
-As for the invalid statement: The application ends when the user enters an invalid choice.
-Thanks |

 |